 Music reflects our family, our history, our culture, our country, and our ethnicity; but as Christians, music first identifies us as children of God.

 One of the reasons that music is such a controversial topic is that people can easily feel like their self-image is being threatened.

-“By faith Moses, when he was come to years, refused to be called the son of Pharaoh’s daughter; Choosing rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season; Esteeming the reproach of Christ greater riches than the treasures in Egypt: for he had respect unto the recompense of the reward.”
+Let’s go back to Moses where we left him singing beside the Red Sea.
+Here’s an example of someone who had an identity crisis earlier in his life.
+Born a slave but raised as the Pharaoh’s grandson, he made a choice that changed his people’s destiny.
+Hebrews tells us: “By faith Moses, when he was come to years, refused to be called the son of Pharaoh’s daughter; Choosing rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season; Esteeming the reproach of Christ greater riches than the treasures in Egypt: for he had respect unto the recompense of the reward.”
 (Heb.
 11:24-26)

 Moses was able to make this choice because he realized the incredible value of being one of God’s people.
 Like Moses, we also have a choice to make about which identity is worth the most to us.
 This is not to say that when we become a Christian our cultural background and the other things that make us individuals will no longer exist.
 But all those parts of our identity will be filtered through our choice: “I belong to Christ.”

 Music is a mode of communication, like speaking, writing, or drawing.
 So what is the information that we have to communicate?
 Our music shows our worldview, or how we think about life.
 In Romans 12:2, Paul reminds us: “And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”